33rd Guards Rifle Division: Race to the Mius

-On February 15 the 2nd Guards Army's advance was led by the roughly 20 operable tanks of 3rd Guards Mechanized Corps and two truck-mounted rifle battalions which liberated Generalskoe near noon and reached Petrovskoe, a total advance of about 32km.
-The foot-bound 387th and 33rd Guards lagged 15 - 20km behind.
-By the next afternoon the division was fighting 300m east of Ovchinnikov, 35km east-southeast of Matveev Kurgan.
+On February 15 the 2nd Guards Army's advance was led by the roughly 20 operable tanks of 3rd Guards Mechanized Corps and two truck-mounted rifle battalions which liberated Generalskoe near noon and reached Petrovskoe, a total advance of about 32 km.
+The foot-bound 387th and 33rd Guards lagged 15 – 20 km behind.
+By the next afternoon the division was fighting 300m east of Ovchinnikov, 35 km east-southeast of Matveev Kurgan.
 On February 17 Southern Front was closing on the Mius River which it hoped to cross from the march.
 After a long march overnight led by 4th Guards Mechanized Corps across the Mius, the 88th and 91st Guards Regiments created a bridgehead, attacked the village of Kruglik and drove out the headquarters of the 126th Panzergrenadier Regiment 23rd Panzer Division.
 A further assault captured a group of houses from the 2nd Battalion of the same regiment.
 The 88th Guards, led by Lt.
 Col. Dmitrii Vasilyevich Kazak, was soon surrounded and subjected to up to 24 counterattacks from elements of 23rd Panzer, including attached Tiger tanks.
 Meanwhile, the 91st Guards Regiment, under command of Maj.
 Aleksandr Dmitrievich Yepanchin, temporarily relieved the encircled 4th Guards Mechanized before falling back to Hill 105.7 in the face of heavy air attacks and held this position while inflicting casualties and damage on the counterattacking German forces.
 At 0300 hours on February 19 Kazak and Yepanshin abandoned the village of Zevin and withdrew their regiments southward before counterattacking and retaking Zevin.
 At 1600 German artillery fire destroyed the regiments' radio communications and after a final stand on Hill 105.8 for several hours the remnants infiltrated to safety in the rear.
 In recognition of their leadership the two officers were made Heroes of the Soviet Union on April 17.
 Yepanchin became the division's deputy commander some months later and survived the war but Kazak was mortally wounded in combat near Donetsk on September 19.